Jennifer McLogan

-Jennifer Austin McLogan (born August 14, 1953), known professionally as Jennifer McLogan, is an American television news reporter.
+Jennifer Austin McLogan, known professionally as Jennifer McLogan, is an American television news reporter.

 Early life and education

 A native of Flint, Michigan, McLogan earned a Bachelor of Arts degree in English and theater from the University of Michigan, where she lettered in basketball, and a Master of Fine Arts degree from Brandeis University.

 Professional career

 McLogan began her broadcasting career in Boston, first as a writer at WEEI-AM and then as a reporter for WHDH-AM.
 She transitioned to television by joining WBZ-TV in Boston as a reporter.
 In 1982, McLogan joined WCBS-TV in New York as a reporter.

 In 1984, she became a correspondent for NBC News, where she worked for the next five years and reported for The NBC Nightly News, The Today Show, and NBC Sportsworld.